michaelrussell4/htmlBuilder/docs/attributes.rst

 Every ``HtmlTag`` is initialized with zero or more.
 If it receives one or more parameters, then the first must be a python iterable with zero or more ``HtmlTagAttribute`` instances.

 .. note::
-    Attribute class names are created by "camel casing" their corresponding HTML names.
+    Attribute class names are created by "title casing" their corresponding HTML names.
 This process is done by uppercasing each letter after a hyphen(-) and then removing each of the hyphens.
 E.g.
        - ``class`` -> ``Class``
        - ``id`` -> ``Id``
        - ``accept-charset`` -> ``AcceptCharset``